GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 * Server certificate root CA validation
     * The TLS implementation must accept a series of root CA certificates stored on the client to determine whether the server certificate (provided at TLS handshaking) has been signed by one of the root CAs.
         * The root certificates are currently provided in the [Google root CA PEM file](https://pki.google.com/roots.pem).
+        * The `make` process automatically downloads the Google Root CA PEM file to the example directory.
+To maintain a secure connection with Cloud IoT Core, we strongly recommend that you perform frequent security-related firmware updates.
     * Requires an accurate clock.

 * Server domain checking